 - In February, the new Program of Studies is published electronically on the BHS web page.
-Teachers talk with their students individually about the teacher's recommendation for next year. - In March, School Counselors meet with students in small groups to inform students about available courses and to guide students in the course request process.
+Teachers talk with their students individually about the teacher's recommendation for next year. - From February March, School Counselors meet with students in small groups to inform students about available courses and to guide students in the course request process.
 Students enter their choices in Aspen and then have time at home to review their course choices with their caregivers for their approval.

-- In May, students receive the list of the courses they were recommended for and requested. - Final schedules for the coming school year are posted in Aspen during the summer.
+- In April March, students receive the list of the courses they were recommended for and requested. - Final Tentative schedules for the coming school year will be available in June. are posted in Aspen during the summer - Students will be permitted to make schedule changes prior to leaving for summer vacation.